 Born: 03 December 1998 (London, England)

 Marcus Edwards is a skilful attacking midfielder with impressive dribbling ability and a willingness to drive at opponents.
+In August, 2018, he joined Dutch Eredivisie side S.B.V.
+Excelsior on loan until the end of the season.

 He was our top scorer in the Under-19 UEFA Youth League in 2017-18 with four goals in six starts during the group stage, while adding a further five goals in nine Premier League 2 appearances to his tally.
 He also made one appearance in the Checkatrade Trophy - a 2-1 defeat to Barnet's senior side - before joining Championship side Norwich City on loan in January, 2018.
 He spent three months at Carrow Road, making his competitive league debut in a 2-0 home defeat to Fulham in March, 2018.